KrainskiL/MLNABCDGraphGenerator.jl/README.md

 ```
 community_number layer_number
 ```
 Each layer contains assignments for all `n` agents.
-Inactive agents have are assigned to community 0.
+Inactive agents are assigned to community 0.

 Structure of the `edges.dat` is as follows:
 ```